Shidhishiva/AI_IMAGE_GENERATOR/README.md

 # AI_IMAGE_GENERATOR
-This webapp is openai image generator
+This webapp generates images through AI when  we inputs text.